 Emphasis on agility

 2020 has given us a crash-course in resilience as everyone has experienced constant change.
 As customer needs change, businesses need to adapt their offering to best serve them in these volatile times.
-Agility tops the post-COVID priority list: 51% of managers at European businesses describe being able to quickly adapt to the evolving needs of customers as their highest priority going forward.
+Agility tops the post-COVID priority list: 51% of managers at European and UK businesses describe being able to quickly adapt to the evolving needs of customers as their highest priority going forward.

 Companies are investing in their customers and employees.
 70% of surveyed technology decision makers see offering customers multiple communication channels as critical to success and as a competitive advantage for high-performing firms.
 But some businesses are still missing out on the basics such as online self-service which relieves busy call centres.
 Many companies are turning to chatbots.
 Despite an adoption boost among larger firms AI-powered chatbots still remains an underutilized tool, although with large differences among countries: Only 38% of German teams used AI in 2021 whereas 60% of their Dutch counterparts embraced it as a tool for an agile and efficient customer service.